Windgazer-Freelance/simplematerial/README.md

 `Gruntfile.js`.

 - [SASS][2]
-- [Sass-tricks][3] (Will be tag along as bower dependency, should you make use of bower)
+- [Sass-tricks][3] (Will tag along when installing as NPM dependency.)

 ## Development

-If you want to hack on this code directly, make sure you have installed:
+If you want to hack on this code directly, [fork this repository on github][git] and make sure you have the following installed:

 - [SASS][2]
 - [NPM][4]